cjus/hydra-aws-docker-article/README2.md

 After saving your changes, you can bounce the box: `sudo reboot`.
 On restart, your machine should be running a Redis instance.

-Now, I know what you're thinking! - *"I should have just used RedisLabs"* .
+Now, I know what you're thinking! - *"I should have used RedisLabs"* .
 But seriously, it's not too bad.
 Besides, using the above method, you'll be able to add other resources such as databases.
 The resources won't live in our Docker cluster but will be accessible within the same VPC.
 Again, this is an excellent way to test our cluster, but not recommended for production use.

 ### Testing the Redis setup

 You can test access to your Redis instance by obtaining the remote IP address from the EC2 Dashboard.

-If you have `redis-cli` installed you can just connect to the instance using:
+If you have `redis-cli` installed you can connect to the instance using:

 ```shell
 $ redis-cli -h 52.3.201.66